Famous Spanish Artists from the Contemporary Art World

 One of the most famous European artists of his generation, Antoni Tapies was a Spanish painter, sculptor and theorist.
 Experimenting with materials foreign to academic artistic expression, he often employed found objects and natural materials.
 The famous Spanish artist created a variety of matter paintings, believing that the notion of matter must also be understood from the point of view of Medieval mysticism as magic, mimesis and alchemy.

 Featured images: Antoni Tapies, via gettimages.com; Antoni Tàpies – Pintura, 1955, via museoreinasofia.com

 Eduardo Arroyo - The Storyteller

-Regarded as one of the most important exponents of politically committed realism, Eduardo Arroyo is a self-taught Spanish painter created paintings that “tell stories”.
+Regarded as one of the most important exponents of politically committed realism, Eduardo Arroyo is a self-taught Spanish artist who created paintings that tell stories.
 He employed simple-to-read references to historic events and composed stereotypical figures, which represent characters from certain social classes.
 He often included defamiliarized quotations from famous pictures with a touch of irony.

 Featured images: Eduardo Arroyo; Eduardo Arroyo – Dichosos Quien Como Ulises, 1977, via reddit.com

 Lita Cabellut - The Contemporary Master of Portraiture